Devsaci/devops_Teli/ressourse/command.md

 directory and run Vagrant, or you can use the ID directly with Vagrant commands from any directory.
 For example:
 "vagrant destroy 1a2b3c4d"

+# C:\Users\Zakaria\vagrant-vms\ubuntu18> vagrant status
+output :
+Current machine states:

+default                   running (virtualbox)

+The VM is running.
+To stop this VM, you can run `vagrant halt` to shut it down forcefully, or you can run `vagrant suspend` to simply suspend the virtual machine.
+In either case, to restart it again, simply run `vagrant up`.